 One of my two key areas of scholarship is the contemporary feminist movement: in 2014, I published my second monograph The Politics of the Body (Polity Press) which analysed debates and initiatives on the topics of sexual violence, sex work, gender and Islam, and reproduction.
 You can read extracts from the book here.

-Since 2014 I have been developing this material and have now begun the research for my next book, entitled Personal Business: Neoliberalism and the Politics of Sexual Violence.
-This explores feminist movements against sexual violence within a number of broad thematic areas (sex, speech, identity, violence, labour, culture), asking questions about where and why feminists disagree, and what might bring them together.
-It will explore: feminism as identity; feminism as discourse; feminism as boundary; feminism as feeling; and feminism as refuge.
+Since 2014 I have been developing this material and I am now writing my next book, entitled Personal Business: Neoliberalism and the Politics of Sexual Violence.
+This explores feminist movements against sexual violence within a number of conditions including the commodification of personal experience, debates about speech and safety, and the proliferation of ‘progressive’ forms of institutional governance.
 The book will also be framed by an analysis of the contemporary Western context of growing right-wing populism, against which feminism must position itself.

-I have also published several posts on this blog which will inform this new book: these are listed and linked below.
+I have also published several posts on this blog in the process of developing ideas for my new book: these are listed and linked below.

 Identity, Experience, Choice and Responsibility – this is the transcript of my keynote speech at the Feminist Futures conference at Queen Mary University London, which develops a thematic analysis of how feminism and neoliberalism intersect.

 Neoliberalism and the Commodification of Experience – this blog explores how experience has become commodified in a neoliberal context, and how this plays out in feminist debates in which experiential narratives are wielded in adversarial and competitive ways.
-It was the basis for an academic paper, ‘Whose Personal is More Political?’ (see below).
+It was the basis for my paper, ‘Whose Personal is More Political?’ (see above).

 ‘Listen to Survivors’ and the fetishisation of experience – this post develops my analysis of experience in relation to the sex industry debate in particular, arguing that survivor narratives are wielded by sex industry opponents to discredit sex workers who argue for labour rights.